Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 This is because as the load factor increases, the probability of collisions increases, leading to slower performance.

 In chaining, the load factor can be greater than 1, as multiple elements can be stored in the same bucket.
 Meaning, you can have more elements than number of slots in the table. 🤯

+## Hash vs tree

+- Hash tables are faster for lookups, insertions, and deletions.
+Time complexity is O(1) on average.
+- Trees are better for ordered data and range queries.
+Time complexity is O(log n) for balanced trees.